tmobile/magentaA11y/_checklist-native/button.md

 - **SwiftUI**
   - Use native `Button` view
   - If necessary, use view modifier `accessibilityAddTraits(.isButton)` to assign the role as Button.
   - If applicable, use view modifier `accessibilityRemoveTraits(:)` to remove unwanted traits.

 ### Groupings
 - Group visible label with button, if applicable, to provide a programmatic name for the button.
 - Group label with data to ensure reading order is logical.
 (Not label, label, data, data).

 - **UIKit**
   1. Ensure that the child elements of the overarching view you want to group in has their `isAccessibilityElement` properties set to false.
   2. Set `isAccessibilityElement` to `true` for the parent view.
-  - Assign `accessibilityLabel` and `accessibilityTraits` accordingly.
+Then, adjust `accessibilityLabel` and `accessibilityTraits` accordingly.
   - If frame does not exist due to custom button, use `accessibilityFrameInContainer` to set the custom control’s frame to the parent view’s container or view of your choice.
     - You can also unionize two frames with `frame.union` (i.e. `titleLabel.frame.union(subtitleLabel.frame)`).
   - Use `shouldGroupAccessibilityElement` for a precise order if the native order should be disrupted.
   - Use `shouldGroupAccessibilityChildren` to indicate whether VoiceOver must group its children views.
 This allows making unique vocalizations or define a particular reading order for a part of the page.
 - **SwiftUI**
   - Use view modifier `accessibilityElement(children: .combine)` to merge the child accessibility element’s properties into the new accessibilityElement.

 ### State
 - **UIKit**